 Division 1 — Authority to conduct adoption services

-6. Adoption services to be conducted by or on behalf of Director-General
+6. Adoption services to be conducted by or on behalf of CEO

-(1) The Director-General is to conduct adoption services and may delegate that function to officers of the Department or such other persons who the Director-General thinks are suitable.
+(1) The CEO is to conduct adoption services and may delegate that function to officers of the Department or such other persons who the CEO thinks are suitable.

-(2) An adoption service is conducted by a delegate of the Director-General only if the person conducting the adoption service is authorised in writing by the Director-General to conduct the adoption service, and the adoption service is —
+(2) An adoption service is conducted by a delegate of the CEO only if the person conducting the adoption service is authorised in writing by the CEO to conduct the adoption service, and the adoption service is —

 (a) conducted for the purpose or case that is specified in the authority; and